Creative Projects

 Location: Tate Modern

 Thomas’s music explores the relationship between structure, space, and what remains after sound has passed.
-Drawn to environments that are partly controlled and partly unpredictable, he treats composition like shaping concrete: setting the form, then allowing organic imperfections to emerge.
+He is drawn to environments that are partly controlled and partly unpredictable.
+He treats composition like shaping concrete — setting the form, then allowing organic imperfections to emerge.

-In works such as Glitter on the Pavement, he reflects on industrial spaces and the emotional aftermath of gatherings—warehouses after raves, celebrations that have dissolved, leaving only traces behind.
-Acoustic instruments push outward, as if pressing against the walls of an imagined space, while electronics respond in return, creating a dialogue between sound and environment.
-For Thomas, music is not only heard but spatially felt—seeping from corners, rubbing against surfaces, and revealing the presence of something unseen.
+In works such as Glitter on the Pavement, he reflects on industrial spaces and the emotional aftermath of gatherings.
+These include warehouses after raves and celebrations that have dissolved, leaving only traces behind.
+Acoustic instruments push outward, as if pressing against the walls of an imagined space.
+Electronics respond in return, creating a dialogue between sound and environment.
+For Thomas, music is not only heard but spatially felt.
+It seeps from corners, rubs against surfaces, and reveals the presence of something unseen.

 Peng Lin, pianist.